Baristas push Starbucks for more equitable parental leave

 Now Walker and Cervantes say the policy is unfair to LGBTQ families as well, in part because they’re more likely to adopt or use methods such as surrogacy.

-On Thursday, they delivered petitions, including one with nearly 30,000 signatures, to Starbucks headquarters.
-They met with Ron Crawford, the company’s vice president of global benefits, who agreed to take part in a conference call to hear how store employees are affected by the policy.

-Walker and Cervantes also plan on handing out fliers and stickers outside Starbucks stores near the Pride parade route Sunday, as well as talking to Starbucks baristas at those stores about their parental leave experiences.
+Walker and Cervantes plan on handing out fliers and stickers outside Starbucks stores near the Pride parade route Sunday, as well as talking to Starbucks baristas at those stores about their parental-leave experiences.

 It’s too early to consider changes without seeing who takes advantage of the benefits and how they work out, he said.